 Murder with Mirrors – 1985 – When a woman suspects someone is trying to poison her, she sends for her old friend Miss Marple.
 This adaptation stars Helen Hayes as Marple and Bette Davis as her friend.
 It would be Hayes' last film.
 Stream it HERE.

 Thirteen at Dinner – 1985 – Thirteen at dinner will surely be jarring to any Poirot fan, as this one stars Peter Ustinov as Poirot…and David Suchet as Inspector Japp.
+Just four years later, Suchet would begin his tenure as perhaps the best Poirot of all time.
 In this movie, Poirot investigates the murder of a man whose wife claims he was actually murdered by a woman who looks like her.
 Stream it HERE.

 Alphabet Murders – 1965 – Tony Randall (Pillow Talk) stars as Hercule Poirot in this film adaptation of The ABC Murders.
 Though not the most authentic portrayal of the famous Belgian detective, it offers a fun take on the franchise.
 Randall plays Poirot as more of a bumbling detective than a world-renowned sleuth.
 Stream it HERE

-Murder, She Said – 1962 – When police dismiss Miss Marple's claim of seeing a murder through a train window, she's forced to take matters into her own hands.
-This was Margaret Rutherford's first time playing Marple, and future Marple Joan Hickson also appeared as Mrs. Kidder.
-Perhaps the most amusing role, though, goes to Richard Briers (Monarch of the Glen, The Good Life) playing Mrs. Binster.
+Murder, She Said – 1962 – When police are dismissive of Miss Marple's claims that she saw a murder through a train window, she's forced to take matters into her own hands.
+This was Margaret Rutherford's first time playing the iconic Miss Marple role, and future Marple Joan Hickson also appeared as Mrs. Kidder.
+Perhaps the most amusing role, though, is Richard Briers (Monarch of the Glen, The Good Life) playing Mrs. Binster.
+Stream it HERE.

 Murder at the Gallop – 1963 – When it seems a wealthy older man was frightened to death by a cat, Miss Marple suspects otherwise.
-Margaret Rutherford's second outing as Miss Marple is noticeably funnier than some of the others (though all hers were pretty amusing), and we also see her real life husband begin the role of Mr. Stringer.
+Margaret Rutherford's second outing as Miss Marple is noticeably funnier than some of the others (though all hers were pretty amusing).
+We also get to see her real-life husband begin the role of Mr. Stringer.
 Stream it HERE.